 Community and place-based foundations play a significant and unique role in creating the conditions for people to participate in, contribute to, and benefit from the economic transition.
 They build community capacity by developing partnerships, building trusting relationships, and giving voice to community-based priorities and realities that are going to move our communities forward.
 Read more about how the group defines community capacity here.

 The community and place-based foundation landscape across central Appalachia is diverse.
 Some areas are served by established, multi-county foundations; others by young, single county foundations.
 Still others are not served by a community foundation at all.
 Strengthening community-based philanthropy will require a commitment on the part of many players: local, state, and regional.

-Connect community foundations across the region to provide coordinated and aligned funders on the ground to advance an equitable Appalachian Transition
+Connect community and place-based foundations across the region to provide coordinated and aligned funders on the ground to advance an equitable Appalachian Transition

 - Increase Philanthropic Resources

-Help community foundations advance the economic transition by supporting them to leverage resources towards the Appalachian transition
+Help community and place-based foundations advance the economic transition by supporting them to leverage resources towards the Appalachian transition